Huy Hòa

 The tradition not only reflects the Vietnamese people’s reverence for knowledge but also serves to preserve a time-honored pastime.
 For thousands of years in Vietnam, significant characters printed on special sheets have been worshiped as symbols of good luck.

-When those connotative letters are used to generate new meanings, Vietnamese calligraphy becomes even more complex and intricate.
-To provide an example, “Phuc” is frequently combined with “Duc” to produce the phrase “Phuc Duc,” since Phuc in Vietnamese refers to enjoyment derived through acts of generosity or compassion.
-Those activities are known as one person’s “Duc,” while “Phuc” is the effect of “Duc.”
+To provide an example, “Phúc” is frequently combined with “Đức” to produce the phrase “Phúc Đức,” since Phúc in Vietnamese refers to enjoyment derived through acts of generosity or compassion.

-Ong Do Street at the Temple of Literature, which is open on New Year’s Day, is the place to ask for the first letter of the year for many families.
 Asking for the first letter of the year to wish the best for your family and yourself, marking a new year has come, but this activity also shows the traditional beauty inherent in the Vietnamese people from the past.

 According to legend, even though a person has no interest in calligraphy, if she is recognized and presented with a piece of calligraphy by a calligrapher, she is a virtuous person with something exceptional.
-The receiver’s family and she would enjoy an exclusive godsend for the entire year, as well as all of their desires being fulfilled during that time.

 “Li xi” – Lucky Money for Tet

-When visitors visit Vietnam during the opening days of the Lunar New Year, they may be surprised to witness toddlers who are overjoyed and thrilled to receive little red envelopes from adults.
 Is there anything inside those envelopes and what are they?
-The solution is straightforward.
+The answer is straightforward.
 It’s “li xi” (in the south) or “lucky money” (in the north) – or fortunate money, a traditional ritual that’s popular not just in Vietnam but also in other Asian civilizations.

 “Li xi” is an essential aspect of Tet Festival rituals in Vietnam, especially among youngsters, who will remember Tet as the start of a good year.
-According to the Vietnamese Institution of Linguistics’ definition, “li xi” means “giving money to youngsters to welcome the new age on the first day of Lunar New Year.”
+According to the Vietnamese Institution of Linguistics’ definition, “li xi” means “giving money to youngsters to welcome the new age on the first day of the Lunar New Year.”

 It is a tiny sum of money that might bring good fortune in the following year.
 However, “li xi” is not confined to the first day of the Tet Holiday, but may extend until the 9th or 10th day, and is given when the adults first meet the youngsters.
 Furthermore, descendants have the habit of presenting fortunate money to parents or grandparents to demonstrate filial devotion.